cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-15-Week-6-Project-1-And-Midterm-1.markdown

 }

 /*
+HINT: call calculateTax and applyDeductions from inside of this function.

 @brief Computes the net income (gross - tax).
 @param grossIncome The original, pre-deduction income.
 @param numDependents The number of dependents for the taxpayer.